Mental Health & Wellbeing

 • ensure children maintain the capacity to learn, despite difficult events that may occur

-Parkside Middle School’s Behaviour, Positive Attitudes and Relationship policy reflects a trauma-informed approach.
+Parkside Middle School’s Behaviour for Learning and Positive Relationships policy reflects a trauma-informed approach.
 We do not operate a ‘zero tolerance’ or ‘one size fits all’ approach to distressed behaviour.
 We have high expectations of behaviour for all, however rigorous support is offered to those having difficulty meeting those expectations.

 What is trauma